-Attorney James Huss works as an associate at Simmons Hanly Conroy LLC and dedicates his practice to fighting for victims of mesothelioma and asbestos exposure.
+Attorney James Huss works as a partner at Simmons Hanly Conroy LLP and dedicates his practice to fighting for victims of mesothelioma and asbestos exposure.

-Before joining Simmons Hanly Conroy, James served as an assistant attorney general in St. Louis under then Attorney General Jay Nixon and the current Missouri governor.
+Before joining Simmons Hanly Conroy, James served as an assistant attorney general representing the state of Missouri in financial litigation and enforcement matters in St. Louis County.
 James represented the Missouri Department of Social Services in domestic and Medicaid issues and oversaw workers’ compensation hearings.
 He also handled hearings and bench trials throughout north-central and northeastern Missouri.

 James earned his law degree from the Thomas M. Cooley Law School in Lansing, Michigan.
 He earned his undergraduate degree from the University of Missouri, Columbia in personal finance.
 He is admitted to practice in Missouri and Illinois.

 “Representing people diagnosed with mesothelioma is a humbling experience,” James said.
 “It is easy to get caught up in the busyness of our own lives and take your health for granted.
 I am continually inspired and motivated by my clients’ courage as they struggle to stay positive and be strong for their families.”

 During his free time, James volunteers for charity events through the St. Charles County Boys and Girls Club.